HarrisonStokes/HarrisonStokes/README.md

 **`Byte Bender (Student\Hardware\Software)`**

 I'm a passionate university student currently pursuing a Bachelor of Science in Computer Engineering.
-My fascination with technology spans a wide range -- from signals all the way to servers -- and I thrive on exploring its endless possiblilites.
-In my projects,I take a hands-on approach, building everything from the ground up from -- initial planning and design to real-world implementation.
-My respositories showcase a mix of academic assignments and personal projects that I develop in my free time.
+My fascination with technology spans a wide range -- from signals all the way to servers -- and I thrive on exploring its endless possiblilites. </br>

+In my projects, I take a hands-on approach, building everything from the ground up from -- initial planning and design to real-world implementation.
+My respositories showcase a mix of academic assignments and personal projects that I develop in my free time. </br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/harrison-stokes/)